ZhenguoChen/Essays/Nodejs_Overview.md

 One of the most important features for Node.js is its asynchronous operation which can improve user experience dramatically.
 To understand asynchronous operation, let's compare with synchronous operation.
-For synchronous operation, to move on to the next task, we need to wait until current task is finished which causes blocking.
+For synchronous operation, to move on to the next task, we need to wait until current task is finished and this results in blocking.
 On the other hand, for asynchronous operation, we can move on to next task without waiting for current task to finish.
-For example, we have a web page which need to read files from our system which may take some time.
+For example, we have a web page which need to read files from our system and this may take some time.
 For synchronous operation, we need to wait until files are loaded, then we can interact with users.
 With asynchronous operation, we can still interact with users while we are reading files.